-Industrial Management Technology (Maritime) (27M)
+Industrial Management Technology (Maritime) (22786) Associate in Science

 This program is designed to prepare individuals for entrylevel supervisory positions in the maritime industry.
 It is a combination of the technical, management and general education courses needed to be a well-rounded supervisor.
 Also included is a cooperative work experience which is arranged through Atlantic Marine Inc./Atlantic Dry Dock.